-Onyx Pharmaceuticals Inc. (ONXX)’s treatment for a deadly blood cancer won U.S. approval, giving the company its first wholly owned drug to sell.
+Onyx Pharmaceuticals Inc. (ONXX:US)’s treatment for a deadly blood cancer won U.S. approval, giving the company its first wholly owned drug to sell.

 “We think this is just terrific for patients,” Chief Executive Officer Tony Coles said in a telephone interview today.
 “We are prepared to launch, we have all the necessary plans in place.”